Lyon Hotels 2026: 49 Real Stays From £42

 Best for: Solo travellers and groups who want a social atmosphere built into the hotel.
 Design-conscious guests on a mid-range budget.
 Anyone who wants a genuinely local neighbourhood rather than the tourist-facing centre.

-8. Mob Hotel Lyon Confluence — Confluence.
+Mob Hotel Lyon Confluence — Confluence.
 Lyon's most contemporary hotel: a striking modern building in the Confluence docklands, beside the angular Musée des Confluences, with a relaxed courtyard, communal lounges, and rooms designed around reclaimed and upcycled furniture.
 It's the clearest expression of Lyon's newest district — where Renaissance Vieux Lyon looks backward, Confluence looks decisively forward.

 The Confluence Museum, the riverside park, and the district's growing food and design scene are all on the doorstep.
 The Presqu'île centre is a 15–20 minute tram ride away.
+Check live Mob Hotel Confluence availability.

 Best for: Design-conscious families and couples who want modern Lyon rather than postcard Lyon.
 Travellers interested in contemporary architecture and museums.
 Anyone wanting a quieter, less touristy base with strong public transport links.

-9. Hôtel des Artistes — Presqu'île, Place des Célestins.
+Hôtel des Artistes — Presqu'île, Place des Célestins.
 The best mid-range romantic boutique in Lyon: a small, theatre-adjacent hotel directly on Place des Célestins, facing the Théâtre des Célestins, with individually decorated rooms and a genuinely personal feel rare at this price point.
 The square itself is one of the prettiest in the Presqu'île — quieter than Place Bellecour, framed by the theatre's 19th-century façade.

 This is the hotel locals recommend to friends visiting Lyon for the first time who want central character without paying heritage-boutique rates.
+Check live Hôtel des Artistes availability.

 Best for: Couples wanting romance on a controlled budget.
 Theatre and culture lovers.
 Travellers who want a small, personally run hotel in the heart of the Presqu'île.

-10. Best Western Plus Hôtel Roosevelt — Brotteaux.
+Best Western Plus Hôtel Roosevelt — Brotteaux.
 The most reliable quiet base in Lyon: a well-run mid-range hotel in the residential Brotteaux district, a few minutes' tram ride from Part-Dieu station and 15 minutes from the Presqu'île centre.
 Rooms are straightforward and comfortable rather than design-led, but the value is consistent and the neighbourhood — wide tree-lined streets, the Parc de la Tête d'Or a short walk away — is genuinely pleasant to return to after a day exploring the centre.
+Check live Roosevelt availability.

 Best for: Business travellers needing quick Part-Dieu access.
 Families wanting a quieter residential base near the park.
 Travellers prioritising value and reliability over design.

-The Belle Époque and Boutique Mid-Range Hotels (Hotels 11–15)
+The Belle Époque and Boutique Mid-Range Hotels

 Lyon's mid-range scene punches well above its price point — Belle Époque buildings, design-forward chains, and intimate boutiques deliver real character without Paris-level cost.